 Jeff Jorgensen has been a valuable member of the IBS family since 2001.
-Starting out as the Cincinnati branch manager and working his way to becoming President of the company in 2015, Jeff is responsible for much of IBS’ success.
+Starting out as the Cincinnati branch manager, he was named president of the company in 2015.
 We sat down with him to learn more about his experience at IBS and to find out what he’s like outside of the office.

 How did you get started in the staffing industry?

 After I graduated college, I worked for a finance company.
 I helped sell and underwrite loans.
 A friend of mine that I met working there eventually left the company to work for a new IT staffing firm in Columbus, OH.
 He asked me to come work with him, and we got the Columbus location up and running together.

 I went to Kent State University and double majored in Accounting and Finance.
 When I had to depreciate a leased asset, I realized that I may need to do something other than accounting!